ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

 .. note::
   NodeMCU style DevKit Boards with an IPEX port for an external antenna often also offer an onboard antenna that is activated by default.
-You may need to resolder a resistor to activate the external antenna port.
+You may need to re-solder a resistor to activate the external antenna port.

 Downloading and Flashing the Firmware
 -------------------------------------